From Chains to DAGs: Probing the Graph Structure of Reasoning in LLMs: Introduction

-We use this lens to address two questions.
-First, do LLM hidden states encode a structured reasoning DAG at all, beyond what is present in the explicit rationale text.
-Second, where and how does this structure emerge across depth in the network.
+We use this lens to address three questions.
+First, do LLM hidden states encode a structured reasoning DAG at all, beyond what is present in the explicit rationale text?
+Second, where and how does this structure emerge across depth in an LLM?
+Third, how does DAG recoverability vary as LLMs generate their answers, and across training recipe and model scale?

-In summary, our contributions are: \begin{itemize} \item We formalize multi-step reasoning as a directed acyclic graph (DAG) and define depth- and distance-based probing targets that support explicit reconstruction of reasoning structure. \item We propose \emph{Reasoning DAG Probing}, a framework that adapts structural probes to infer and reconstruct reasoning DAGs from LLM hidden states with layerwise and tokenwise resolution. \item We empirically characterize when and where reasoning DAG structure becomes recoverable, analyzing its dependence on node depth, model scale, and training recipe under controlled ablations. \end{itemize}
+In summary, our contributions are threefold: \begin{enumerate} \item We formalize multi-step reasoning in logical deduction, arithmetic word problems, and code-generation tasks as directed acyclic graphs (DAGs), and define probing targets based on node depth, pairwise distance, and direct dependency between nodes. \item We propose \emph{Reasoning DAG Probing}, a framework that adapts structural probes to recover DAG properties from LLM hidden states and uses them to reconstruct reasoning DAGs with layerwise resolution. \item We empirically characterize when and where reasoning DAG structure becomes recoverable, analyzing its dependence on node depth, edge span, model scale, training recipe, and the course of answer generation under controlled ablations. \end{enumerate}